User-Testing-Test/RSI-Cross-Screened-Universe/README.md

 ## Watch in the logs

-- Share of exits tagged `DISASTER STOP` — if more than a few percent, the 3% stop is shaping results rather than insuring against disaster.
+- Share of exits tagged `DISASTER STOP` — at 2% this sits close to normal intraday noise, so if it is more than a few percent the stop is shaping results rather than insuring against disaster.
+Mean-reversion entries often dip again before working.
-- Share tagged `MAX HOLD` — if most exits hit the 120-minute backstop rather than RSI 50, the exit rule is barely firing and you are effectively running a timed exit.
+- Share tagged `MAX HOLD` — if most exits hit the 120-minute backstop rather than RSI 60, the exit rule is barely firing and you are effectively running a timed exit under another name.
 - `slippage` in the trade log — the ground truth on trading costs, and the check on whether the offline spread screen picked the right names.